 Once you have thoroughly combined the ingredients, form into a ball.
 Go ahead and dig right in!
 The easiest way to mix it well is with your hands!

 Cut out the desired shapes you want to use, and start over forming another ball and rolling.
 Continue these steps until you have used all the dough.
 Lay the ornaments on a cookie sheet, and make a hole in the top of each piece.
-I have found using a coffee stirrer is the perfect size.
+A coffee stirrer is the perfect size.
 Poke the stirrer in the ornament, and give it several twists.
-The stirrer picks up the dough, and leaves a perfect hole.
+The stirrer picks up the dough and leaves a perfect hole.
 Bake at 200 degrees for 2 -21/2 hours.

 You can also let them air dry for 2 days.
 I did have a few ornaments that wouldn't fit in the oven, and I didn't have time to bake another batch.
 I will say that the cooked ornaments have a richer color than the ones left to dry naturally.

 I made a double batch because I wanted to make a lot of the larger ornaments this time.